Mr Tony Lucas – Chair of Governors, Foundation Governor

-Mrs Higgins is a Foundation Governor appointed by The Bishop of Arundel & Brighton; her term of office ends on the 09/10/22.
+Mrs Higgins is a Foundation Governor appointed by The Bishop of Arundel & Brighton; She served as char of governors until 2022 when she took the role of Vice Chair until September 2022, when she reverted back to a foundation governor.
+Her term of office ends on the 01/11/26.
 Mrs Higgins is one of our SEN Governors as well as our Mental Health and Wellbeing Governor.
 Mrs Higgins is a member of the Behaviour, Curriculum, Achievement & Teaching, Catholic Ethos & R.E. and Admissions Committees.

 Mrs Higgins' statement